DorothyTamYiLing/GWarrange/documents/pipeline_and_output_files_description.md

 Criteria 3: Each flank should only show one unique blast hit per genome

-Criteria 4: Both flanks should be fully aligned with the genomes (the flank start and end coordinates in the blast hit should be consistent with those in flank_coor.txt)
+Criteria 4: Each flank should show at least 95% identity match and E-value of no more than 0.00005

 SNPs and gaps are allowed.